 Days off are yours to explore the endless opportunities that exist nearby.
 For employees that choose to stay in the mountains, hiking, fishing, horseback riding, backpacking, rock climbing, and other outdoor adventures are at your fingertips.
 For team members whose interests are found more within city limits, the city of Boulder is 45 minutes away, while Denver is just an hour and half from camp.

 How to Apply

 As you consider applying, please know that we are looking for staff members who are willing to give all they've got…and then some.
-This includes a commitment for a total of 10 weeks (which is inclusive of 10 days of training, 8 weeks of summer camp, and a few days of reflection and clean up after the final day with campers).
-Staff training begins in the final week of May, and camp ends July 31st 2018.
+This includes a commitment for the entire 10 or 11 weeks (which is inclusive of 10 days of training, 8 weeks of summer camp, and a few days of reflection and clean up after the final day with campers).
+Staff training begins in May, and camp ends July 30th 2019.

 Please learn more about us on our website www.bgcmd.org/careers

 To apply, please email your cover letter, resume, and three professional references.